A Proven Learning Aid

 Physical activity is incredibly important to the holistic and healthy development of children.
 Notable improvements in academic performance and attainment continue to be found by researchers with youth that exercise regularly whilst maintaining a balanced diet.

-So, basically, in order to make sure that our children have the best possible chance in the world’s increasingly competitive educational arena, and therefore professionally in the years to follow, we must ensure they get out and enjoy plenty of fun physical activity before recharging with nutritious meals.
+In order to make sure that our children have the best possible chance in the world’s increasingly competitive educational arena, and therefore professionally in the years to follow, we must ensure they get out and enjoy plenty of fun physical activity before recharging with nutritious meals.
 Weekends with PlayStation, pizza and Pepsi are not the way forward!

 A new Super Movers study demonstrates the positive effect exercise has on the learning power of children at primary school – like so many other experiments have.
 Recent findings noted: